 Aaron Stebner, Assistant Professor

 Professor Stebner's research encompasses multiscale characterization and modeling of advanced behaviors exhibited by crystalline materials, such as asymmetry, anisotropy, plasticity, and phase transformations.
+New in-situ x-ray, synchrotron, and neutron diffraction experiments and analyses are developed and then coupled with theoretical calculations, full-field and self-consistent micromechanical models, and macroscopic finite element simulations to elucidate multiscale mechanics of advanced materials.
 Fundamental understanding resulting from these efforts is used to inform and advance the chemistry, processing, engineering, and design of new materials and applications, which include shape memory alloys for morphing aircraft structures and biological implants as well as core metals for use in nuclear energy containment and creating clean energy via laser fusion.

 - Stebner, A.P.
 Brown, D.W.
 Brinson, L.C.
-“Measurement of Elastic Constants of Monoclinic Nickel-Titanium and Validation of First Principles Calculations” 2013, Applied Physics Letters 102:211908.
+(2013) “Measurement of Elastic Constants of Monoclinic Nickel-Titanium and Validation of First Principles Calculations” Applied Physics Letters 102:211908.

 - Stebner, A.P. and Brinson, L.C.
-“Explicit Finite Element Implementation of an Improved Three-Dimensional Constitutive Model for Shape Memory Alloys” 2013, Computer Methods in Applied Mechanics and Engineering 257:17-35.
+(2013) “Explicit Finite Element Implementation of an Improved Three-Dimensional Constitutive Model for Shape Memory Alloys” Computer Methods in Applied Mechanics and Engineering 257:17-35.

 Related Labs and Centers